 This (below) is from a September 1991 meeting at the United Nations between Secretary General Perez de Cuellar; UN under-secretary general Ron Spiers; President George H.W Bush, his secretary of State James Baker, UN Ambassador Thomas Pickering, and John Bolton, then the Assistant of State of State for International Organizations.
 After chatting about the UN’s conflict mediation efforts in Afghanistan (the Soviets were on board!) and the impending breakup of Czechoslovakia, the Secretary General brought said he faced a financial crisis because the USA wasn’t paying its bills on time.

 Secretary General Perez de Cuellar: I want to tell you that the UN is facing immediate cash flow problems.

 The President: What is the status of our appropriations request?

 Assistant Secretary Bolton: Appropriations are moving well in Congress and we should get full funding for the assessment and slice of arrears later this fall.
-The authorization conference is next week, so it is a
+The authorization conference is next week, so it is a matter of time.

 The President: If there is a continuing resolution, can we get the Secretary General some money?